Essam-2/URL-Shortener/README.md

 ## Overview

 URL Shortener is a web application designed to shorten long URLs into more manageable and shareable links.
 It is built using MongoDB, ExpressJS, and Angular as part of a practice exercise to enhance skills in these technologies.
+The styling is done using Tailwind CSS.

 ## Features